wdvillage/wdvillage.github.io/README.md

-# wdvillage.github.io
+# wdvillage.github.io (Simple-TODO-list)

+Simple TODO list (HTML, CSS and JavaScript, HTML5 drag and drop and localStorage).

+The app can add, edit and remove a task (a string).
+Drag and drop to organize existing tasks or move tasks to 'Completed tasks'.

-Simple TODO list - you can find demo <a href="https://wdvillage.github.io/">here</a>.
+You can find demo <a href="https://wdvillage.github.io/">here</a>.